 - Point of interest

-Due to the strategic location that the island was occupying, in the crossroad of major shipping lines, the waters off its coast are the resting place of numerous shipwrecks.
-At the Akrotiri Peninsula, in the southern coasts of the island, sits the abandoned cargo ship called MAV Achaios also known as "The Wreck of Three Stars".
+Due to its strategic location at the crossroad of major shipping lines, the waters off the coast of the island are the final resting place of numerous shipwrecks.
+Among these wrecks, situated on the Akrotiri Peninsula in the southern coasts of the island, is the abandoned cargo ship named MAV Achaios, also known as "The Wreck of Three Stars."

-The construction of Achaios ship dates back to the 1930s.
-In 1976 though, the ship loaded with wood, initiated its trip from Yugoslavia with destination towards the port city of Jeddah in Saudi Arabia.
-However, a sudden storm surge grounded the vessel to Akrotiri Peninsula.
-Due to the relatively shallow waters of the coast, the ship was only partially submerged with its upper part remaining above the surface of the sea.
+The construction of the Achaios ship dates back to the 1930s.
+In 1976, the ship, laden with wood, set sail from Yugoslavia with its destination set for the port city of Jeddah in Saudi Arabia.
+However, an unexpected storm surge led to the grounding of the vessel on the Akrotiri Peninsula.
+Due to the relatively shallow waters along the coast, the ship only partially submerged, with its upper part remaining visible above the sea's surface.

-Every wreck carries its own story and the combination of the beautiful coast, and the magical view created from the rusty vessel, makes Akrotiri an alluring spot for discoveries.
+Each shipwreck carries its own unique story, and the enchanting combination of the picturesque coast and the mesmerizing view of the rusted vessel make Akrotiri an alluring spot for explorations and discoveries.